msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 You will be presented with a list of Sensors (if you don't see any, you may not have imported or integrated with the cold chain app!).

-From this screen you can:

-- View a list of Sensors
+From this screen you can view a list of Sensors and edit a Sensor.
-- Import data from a Berlinger Fridge-tag

 ### Sensor list